So you are interested in applying to Grinnell.

 |Admission Notification Deadline||mid-late December||early February||late March/early April|

-All first year students are considered for merit scholarships.
-There is no separate application, but priority consideration is given to students who submit their application for admission by December 1.
+All first-year domestic students are considered for merit scholarships between $10,000 and $28,000.
+There is no separate application for merit scholarships, but priority consideration is given to domestic students who submit their Common Application or QuestBridge application for admission by Dec.
+1.

-For international students, a complete application to Grinnell College requires all of the standard application requirements as well as:
+For international students, a complete application to Grinnell College requires all of the standard application requirements listed at the top of this page as well as:

-- International applicants are also required to demonstrate their English proficiency by submitting the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
-An official TOEFL or IELTS score report is required for all international applicants whose native languages are not English and/or whose primary languages of high school instruction have not been English.
-The mid-50% range for TOEFL (iBT) scores for international students admitted in the fall of 2015 is 104–112, and the preferred IELTS minimum score is 6.5.
+- International applicants are also required to demonstrate their English proficiency.
+An official TOEFL, IELTS, or Duolingo score report is required for all international applicants whose native languages are not English and/or whose primary languages of high school instruction have not been English.
+The mid-50% range for TOEFL (iBT) scores for international students admitted who enrolled for the 2021-22 academic year is 105–112, for Duolingo it was 125-130, and the IELTS minimum score is 7.0.
 Grinnell’s institution code for ordering TOEFL score reports is 6252.
-Please review our International Students FAQs for further details on test submission and waivers.

 - Your application for admission will not be considered complete until the appropriate financial forms have been submitted.

-International applicants are required to demonstrate their English proficiency by submitting the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
-An official TOEFL or IELTS score report is required for all international applicants whose native languages are not English and/or whose primary languages of high school instruction have not been English.
+International applicants are required to demonstrate their English proficiency.
+An official TOEFL, IELTS, or Duolingo score report is required for all international applicants whose native languages are not English and/or whose primary languages of high school instruction have not been English.

 If you were home-schooled, you will have the same application requirements as all other first-year applicants.
 We welcome additional materials if you feel they will help us to better understand your academic preparation.
 These materials may include SAT Subject Tests, reading lists, a copy of your home-school curriculum, or additional letters of recommendation.